akuklev/akuklev.github.io/prototypes.md

   compose : LaxMonoidPt* → LaxMonoidPt

   expand(xs : LaxMonoidPt*,
-         pr : Parenthesization(xs.length)
+         pr : Parenthesization xs.length
   : compose(xs) = (pr(xs) map compose)
 ```

 If we can orient equalities so they map structurally smaller terms to structurally
-larger ones, we can reformulate the theory as a shape type with extensions instead
+larger ones, we can reformulate the theory as a shape type with extenders instead
 of identities.
 Algebraic theories with extenders are known as lax algebraic theories.
 ```
 shape LaxMonoidPt
   compose : LaxMonoidPt* → LaxMonoidPt

-  compose(xs) [expand (pr : Parenthesization(l ▸length))⟩ (pr(xs) map compose)
+  compose(xs) [pr : Parenthesization xs.length⟩ (pr(xs) map compose)

-  [expand pr⟩ [expand pr'⟩ ↦ [expand (pr' ∘) p⟩
+  [pr⟩ [pr'⟩ ↦ [expand (pr' ∘) p⟩
 ```

-When mapping into set-like types, extensions can only be mapped into identities,
+When mapping into set-like types, extenders can only be mapped into identities,
-so exchanging identities for extensions does not affect set-like models, but the
+so exchanging identities for extenders does not affect set-like models, but the
-extension formulation provides an explicitly confluent system of rules making
+lax formulation provides an explicitly confluent system of rules making the
-the theory stratified.
+theory stratified.
 Stratifiability of the sort algebra is necessary for
-generalized algebraic theories to have explicit syntactic free models and effective
+generalized algebraic theories to have explicit syntactic free models and
-model structure on the category of their models.
+an effective model structure on the category of their models.

 # Fibered types and direct categories